yohm/sim_exhaustive_m3_PDgame/README.md

 # Comprehensive enumeration of successful strategies for memory-3 Prisoner's Dilemma game

+This is a repository for the source code used in the study ["Five rules for friendly rivalry in direct reciprocity" Scientific Reports, **10**, 16904 (2020)](https://www.nature.com/articles/s41598-020-73855-x).

 C++ and ruby codes are located in 'cpp' and 'ruby' directories, respectively.
 Ruby code is prepared for quick and interactive inspection and debugging while C++ code is for the actual enumeration process.